Turtlecrafter81/al-guides/Operation Siren Guide.md

 Abyssal bosses reveal their weakness after certain HP% thresholds.
 These weaknesses are fixed per enemy and can be reviewed ahead of time using the Stat Table link above.
 They do not hit as hard but they are twice to thrice as tanky compared to Stronghold bosses.

-Bringing specialised fleets to capitalise on the weaknesses of the enemy is key to beating Abyss bosses.
+Bringing specialised fleets to capitalise on the weaknesses of the enemy is key to beating Abyssal Zone bosses.
 A sample setup is:

 - One 'general'/mobbing fleet to fight the boss first to reveal its weakness.
 - One fleet with a triple BB backline.